Octopus-free/Capstone-Project/README.md

 ### Challenges

-Some of the challenges which I faced in this project are:
+The challenges which I run into in the project was:

-- Official documentation of PySpark as compared to Pandas
+- Spark documentation is not so good as compared to Pandas  or Scikit-learn;
-- For the sake of mastering Spark, we only used the most common machine learning classification models instead of using the advanced ones
+- Spark implements only the most common machine learning  classification models instead of Scikit-learn;
-- Highly imbalanced data led to a poor F1 score
+- Umbalanced project's data lead to to a lower F1 score.
-- If you run this notebook on your local machine without any change, then it will take around an hour to run completely

 <a id="files"></a>

 ## V. Files

 1. Folders 'images' consist of the images that you saw above.

-2. The file mini_sparkify_event_data.json is our initial dataset.

-3. The file Sparkify.ipynb is a jupyter notebook with full project's code.
+2. The file Sparkify.ipynb is a jupyter notebook with full project's code.